20240502_ESG_SB261_Image

 Previous legal challenges

 ADEC ESG supports global companies as they work towards their sustainability goals and rise to meet ever-growing ESG reporting requirements.
-From frameworks like CDP and EcoVadis to regulatory mandates like the CSRD, the SEC’s climate rule, and SB 253 and SB 261, our experts provide our clients with an integrated perspective informed by in-depth ESG reporting and disclosure experience.
+From voluntary frameworks like CDP and EcoVadis to regulatory mandates like the CSRD and SB 261, our experts provide our clients with an integrated perspective informed by in-depth ESG reporting and disclosure experience.
 Talk to our team today to find out how we can help you meet your ESG goals.

 This blog provides general information and does not constitute the rendering of legal, economic, business, or other professional services or advice.
 Consult with your advisors regarding the applicability of this content to your specific circumstances.